mimnetto/mimnetto.github.io/README.md

 * Fonts from Adobe
 * The only time I asked for help is when I needed to know if something I was trying to do was actually possible.
 I was told this API is bare bones and some things might not work.
 * Please forgive spelling mistakes and typos on this README.
 This is the last thing I'm doing for this project and my brain is very fried.
 OTL
+* I went from playing ACNH 10 hours day to 20 minutes a day (if I'm lucky)

 ![ga](/img/gaLogo.png) <br>